1300 241 141

 • Excluded

-• Pre-night at Mildura Grand Hotel in a Superior Room including Full Breakfast
+• Pre-night at Mildura Grand Hotel in a Superior Room, including breakfast

-• Private Small Group Transfer in comfortable airconditioned vehicle from Mildura to Scotia and back
+• Private small group transfer in a comfortable air-conditioned vehicle from Mildura to Scotia and back

 • Presentations and talks with AWC ecologists and field staff